-The Bozeman Schools Foundation is led by an internal team of three employees and a volunteer team that serves as the Board of Directors.
-Together, this group of 19 people manage the programs, sponsorships and day-to-day management for the Foundation.
+The Bozeman Schools Foundation is led by an internal team of employees and a volunteer team that serves as the Board of Directors.
+Together, this group manages the programs, sponsorships, and day-to-day management for the Foundation.
 They uphold the mission of inspiring learning, enriching teaching, and creating opportunities for district students through community support.

 Board of Directors